Taxation on Sovereign Gold Bonds

 Do sovereign gold bonds qualify for tax exemptions?

-Sovereign Gold Bonds (SGBs) offer tax exemptions, especially on capital gains at maturity.
-While the interest earned on SGBs is fully taxable under the investor’s income tax slab, the capital gains from redemption after the full tenure of eight years are tax-free.
-This makes them an attractive long-term investment option for those looking to accumulate wealth without worrying about tax liabilities on gains when held until maturity.
+Sovereign Gold Bonds offer tax exemptions, especially on capital gains at maturity.
+While the interest earned on these bonds is fully taxable under the investor’s income tax slab, the capital gains from redemption after the full tenure of eight years are tax free.
+Many investors value this feature because SGB is tax free at maturity, making SGBs a strong long term choice for building wealth without additional tax pressure on gains.

-However, if an investor chooses to sell the bonds before maturity in the secondary market, the applicable capital gains tax comes into effect.
-The tax treatment depends on whether the gains are short-term or long-term.
-Short-term capital gains are taxed as per the income tax slab, while long-term gains, on bonds held for more than three years, are taxed at 20% with indexation.
+However, if an investor chooses to sell the bonds before maturity in the secondary market, the applicable SGB capital gains tax rules come into effect.
+The tax treatment depends on whether the gains are short term or long term.
+Short term capital gains are taxed according to the income tax slab, while long term capital gains on bonds held for more than three years are taxed at twenty percent with indexation benefits.

 How to report sovereign gold bond capital gains in ITR?